anod/TaxiStation/README.md

 * 4 different implmentations: Swing GUI, Socket Client-Server, Web Application, [Android Client][1]
 * Derby db
 * Glassfish web server
+* Socket Server and Clinet (Communication using JSON format)
 * Spring Framework
 * JPA or JDBC to communicate with db (Can be switched in spring.xml)
 * JAXB for loading and saving of configuration